"Propuesta comercial" email scam removal guide

-"Propuesta comercial" is the title/subject of scam emails, targeting Spanish-speaking users.
-The letters claim that recipients have been tracked for a long time and if they refuse to pay a certain amount of money, they will experience unspecified yet serious problems.
-It must be emphasized that all of the information provided by "Propuesta comercial" emails is false and they are merely using scare-tactics to trick recipients into paying the scammers.
+"Propuesta comercial" is the title/subject of scam emails targeting Spanish-speaking users.
+The messages claim that recipients have been tracked for a considerable period time and, unless they pay a certain sum of money, they will experience unspecified, yet serious, problems.
+Note that all information provided by "Propuesta comercial" emails is false and merely use scare tactics to trick recipients into paying the scammers.

-According to a rough translation, the "Propuesta comercial" scam emails state that the senders are a group of professionals, which have been following the recipient for a while.
-Allegedly, the senders are aware of the recipient's browsing activity, habits and exact address.
-The recipient is alerted that within seven days, on a random day of the week, the senders will come to their home and cause "chaos".
-To prevent this from happening, the deceptive emails instruct recipients to pay a ransom of 500 USD in Bitcoin cryptocurrency.
-The recipient is warned that if they do not meet the ransom demands and contact the authorities, the demanded payment will only increase as will the "chaos".
-As mentioned in the introduction, the "Propuesta comercial" letters are a scam and none of the threats made by them will be carried out.
+According to a rough translation, "Propuesta comercial" scam emails state that the senders are a group of professionals who have been following the recipient for a while.
+Allegedly, the senders are aware of the recipient's browsing activity, habits, and exact address.
+The recipient is alerted that within seven days, on a random day of the week, the senders will arrive at their home and cause "chaos".
+To prevent this from happening, the deceptive emails instruct recipients to pay a ransom of US$500 (USD) equivalent in the Bitcoin cryptocurrency.
+The recipients are warned that unless they meet the ransom demands and contact the authorities, the demanded payment will only increase as will the "chaos".
+As mentioned, "Propuesta comercial" messages are part of a scam and none of the threats made by them are carried out.
 Therefore, these emails must simply be ignored.

 |Name||Propuesta comercial Email Scam|

 |Fake Claim||Emails claim recipients have been watched for a long time and, unless a ransom is paid, they will experience serious problems.|

 |Ransom Amount||US$500 (USD) equivalent in the Bitcoin cryptocurrency.|

 |Symptoms||Unauthorized online purchases, changed online account passwords, identity theft, illegal access of the computer.|